Cookies are disappearing. Attribution is on its way out.

 1. Tweak your attribution modeling

-If you’ve been relying on third-party data to model attribution, it’s time to rethink your methods.
+If you’ve been relying on third-party data to understand attribution, it’s time to rethink your methods.
 Incorporate your new, higher-quality zero-party data into your attribution model to create a more holistic view of where leads are really coming from.

 Of course, as zero-party data is harder to get, you may only have a small sample.
 However, if you follow the suggestions in the previous section, you should be able to gather enough information to spot patterns.
 You’re really looking for indicators rather than absolutes.

 For instance, if your model previously showed that the majority of leads were coming in from LinkedIn, but your leads are telling you that they liked a blog they read, it’s not time to scrap LinkedIn altogether!
-But it might be worth spending some more time promoting your blog via LinkedIn and see what results you get.
+Instead, it might be worth spending some more time promoting your blog via LinkedIn and see what results you get.

 2. Pair with artificial intelligence tools to create predictive models